WizardTales/InfinityStorage/ARCHITECTURE.md

 Additionally we will offer a certificate based login and encryption system with enforcing policies for systems that require to get even higher security standards.

+# Versioning

+Versioning can be easily supported but wont be part of the first standard implementation.